nurdwerks/storymaker/Books/Book 4 - The Stone Season/Chapter 06 - The Horde.md

 ### Scene 4: The Escape

 - **Key Event:** The group escapes into a secondary maintenance tunnel, sealing the hub behind them, though they hear the Blighted beginning to tear through the steel door.
-  - _Character Defining Moment:_ **Angelica Vance** — Forces the group to leave behind a crate of medical supplies to move faster, choosing survival over comfort.
+  - _Character Defining Moment:_ **Angelica Ward** — Forces the group to leave behind a crate of medical supplies to move faster, choosing survival over comfort.
-  - _Key Dialog:_ **Angelica Vance:** "Drop the meds.
+  - _Key Dialog:_ **Angelica Ward:** "Drop the meds.
 We can't use them if we're dead.
 Move!"
   - _Key Dialog:_ **Kaelen Night:** "We might need those."
-  - _Key Dialog:_ **Angelica Vance:** "We need speed more.
+  - _Key Dialog:_ **Angelica Ward:** "We need speed more.
 That's a command."

 ---

 _Summarized from Book 4 source material._